 Timothy Doner was a huge name in polyglot news a few years ago because he could speak 20 languages at the young age of 17.
 In just four years, this boy from New York learned 19 languages on top of his native English, including French, Xhosa and Ojibwe.
 Since his time in the limelight began, he’s done a TED Talk about how he got hooked on learning languages, and he led a Teen Polyglot Challenge where he challenged teenagers to learn a language in a month and then post a video of the results.

 Doner now goes to Harvard University and has done less stuff in the media recently, but he still posts to his public Facebook page with fun language facts.
-If anything, it’s worth it to watch him speak because of the enthusiasm he infuses into the act of language learning.
+And last year, he put out a series of 25 short videos with tips on how to get started learning a language, from figuring out your motivation to using song lyrics to improve your skills.
+It’s worth it to watch him speak if only because of the enthusiasm he infuses into the act of language learning.

 Idahosa Ness — MimicMethod

 Idahosa Ness speaks five languages in addition to English — Spanish, French, Portuguese, German and Mandarin Chinese — but what really sets him apart from other American polyglots is that he also raps them.
 It’s part of his own way of learning a language, which he calls the Mimic Method.
 His videos have a strong focus on pronunciation and attaining a native accent, which makes him different from a lot of the other American polyglots on this list.